MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/special-field-properties-legacy.md

 <a name="BKMK_TwoOptionProperties"></a>

-### Two option column properties
+### Yes/No column properties
- On the formatting tab, two option columns have the following formatting choices:
+ On the formatting tab, Yes/No columns have the following formatting choices:

 - **Two radio buttons**: Two labeled controls with labels.
 Only one may be selected.